-Coming in last in every Sherlock 2010 episode ranked is the Series 3 opener The Empty Hearse.
+Coming in last on our list of the best Sherlock episodes is the Series 3 opener The Empty Hearse.
 Most people’s problem with this episode is it gives itself a herculean task that it couldn’t really accomplish.
 What was that task?
 Dealing with the emotional fallout of Sherlock’s ‘death’ in the Series 2 finale AND the inevitability of his return.
 Even in an hour long episode, that is a very tall order.
 In the end, Sherlock emotionally manipulates Watson into forgiving him by acting like they were going to die.
 That’s not how emotions work….
 Although, there are a couple of saving graces to an otherwise bad episode.
 They include Sherlock’s pun-filled return, the introduction of Mary Morston and the Holmes Brothers fun game of Operation.

 This episode was a very fun one at points as it imagines what Sherlock would have been like in Victorian England.
 Moffatt and Gatiss clearly are having fun with some fun references to other Sherlock stories and it both does and doesn’t address a major problem with the show.
 What is that?
 The lack of prominent female characters with agency.
 Just as this mystery starts picking up steam, it is revealed this is all in Sherlock’s mind palace.
 Whilst this might feel lazy, it does explore how Sherlock feels about those in his life.
 This episode is good as it feeds into a wider narrative of Sherlock working out Moriarty’s next move.
 Overall, a fun but flawed episode especially Sherlock explaining proto-feminism to a group of Suffragettes.

 8. The Blind Banker (S1, E2)